randust/tp/docs/DeveloperGuide.md

 ![](images/Expense.png)
 ## Logging

-`Logger.info` was used through out the code to help the process of debugging and ensuring developers what commands or classes are called in the process.
+`Logger.info` was used throughout the code to help the process of debugging and ensuring developers what commands or classes are called in the process.

 ## Input handling